 Primary source: When someone shares original information, they deserve credit.
-In addition to stating their name and business title, a blurb about what makes them authoritative with relation to the topic you’re writing about carries extra weight.
+In addition to stating their name and business title, a blurb about what makes them authoritative in relation to the topic you’re writing about carries extra weight.

 Be diligent and track down the primary sources referenced in the analysis piece and link back to them when you refer to the information you’ve discovered.
 Credit belongs to the primary source, not the secondary person synthesizing the information.

 If the primary sourcing is unclear, give the readers what you do know, such as “according to reporting from The New York Times” or “as discussed on the XYZ Podcast.”
 Never leave a reader wondering where persuasive, pertinent information came from.
 Source it!

 When speaking with a primary source, always disclose the reason for your conversation and that information gleaned may be used in a published piece of content.
 If you’re recording the conversation, observe federal and state laws regarding electronic recording equipment, including cell phone apps and video chat features.
 It’s beneficial to review 18 U.S. Code Chapter 119 —Wire and Electronic Communications Interception and Interception of Oral Communications.

 And always ask for the person’s full name, spelled out by them.
 Never make assumptions, because even a common name like Stacy, Stacey, Staci, Stacee, and Stayce can be spelled in a variety of ways.

 When it comes to secondary sources, be mindful of copyright and usage laws regulated by the Federal Communications Commission (FCC).
 Just because a document is made public doesn’t mean you can simply cut and paste it into your article.
 Familiarize yourself with these regulations.